 Exactly who can use the Air Quality Health Index?

 The AQHI is for every one, especially those at risk to the effects of air contamination, like pensioners, individuals with chronic healths issues, or parents of children.
 It has been developed in order to help you decide the greatest moment to enjoy your outside hobbies.

 The AQHI is determined on a range stretching from 1-10+.
 The AQHI index values are also categorized into health and wellness risk classifications as shown below.
 These classifications help you to easily and rapidly identify your degree of risk

 4-6 Limited health risk

 7-10 Greater health risk

-The AQHI was established by the Government of Canada cooperating with the provinces and key health and well-being and ecosystem partners.
-It"s steadily being ushered in neighborhoods across the country.
+The AQHI was established by the Government of Canada collaborating with provinces and key health and well-being and ecosystem partners.
+It"s progressively being presented in neighborhoods across the country.